aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 What if I told you…

-…that there’s a technology that can radically transform how we create, maintain, and publish our diagrams?
+…that there’s a technique (**?**) that can radically transform how we create, maintain, and publish our diagrams?

+A technique that many of us already use every day, even if we might not realize it?

 ### slide

+[??]

+Have any of you ever written a README with [Markdown](https://en.wikipedia.org/wiki/Markdown)?

+A blog post with semantic HTML?

+Maybe even a paper with [TeX](https://en.wikipedia.org/wiki/TeX), or a book with [DocBook](https://en.wikipedia.org/wiki/DocBook)?

 ## What Is